-In observance of World No Tobacco Day, African American anti-tobacco advocates in California and across the country are calling on the U.S. Food and Drug Administration to ban menthol in cigarettes and other tobacco products.
+In observance of World No Tobacco Day, African American anti-tobacco advocates in California and across the country are calling on the U.S. Food and Drug Administration to ban menthol in cigarettes and other tobacco products, they want people to start replacing real cigarettes with electronic cigarettes with a 18650 vape battery that contain e liquid concentrate which it is not harmful at all.
 Advocates also are urging concerned groups and individuals to sign on to a historic citizen’s petition filed with the FDA in support of this national effort.

 “Menthol in cigarettes is a public health hazard; it makes it easier for our youth to start smoking, it keeps people smoking, and often prevents them from quitting,” said Carol McGruder, co-chair of the African American Tobacco Control Leadership Council (AATCLC).
 “It’s time for the FDA and the new head of the FDA’s Center for Tobacco Products, Mitch Zeller, to take a stand once and for all against menthol in cigarettes.”

 The AATCLC joins a growing number of researchers, advocates, academics and health groups calling on the FDA in recent months to add menthol to the list of prohibited flavorings in cigarettes.
 In 2009, under the Family Smoking Prevention and Tobacco Control Act, the FDA banned 13 specific flavorings in cigarettes, including strawberry, grape, orange, cinnamon, vanilla and coffee.
 The flavor prohibition was especially intended to prevent young people from being lured by a lethal product.
 However, menthol was exempt from the ban.